Details of the Grand County Jail

 Writing an Inmate

 Letters should be sent in plain envelopes which are free of decoration, stickers, lipstick marks, etc. A full and complete return address must be listed on the outside of the envelope.
-Letters should be addressed to the inmate, using their full name and if possible, inmate ID number, and sent to:
+Letters should be addressed to the inmate, using their full name and if possible, inmate ID number, and sent to:125 East Center Street

 Moab, Utah 84532